Lee Mendelson dies; brought “Charlie Brown Christmas” to TV

 “I really believed, if it hadn’t been scheduled for the following week, there’s no way they were gonna broadcast that show,” Mendelson said on a 2004 documentary for the DVD of the special.

-Instead, it went on to become perhaps the biggest holiday classic in television.
+Instead, it went on to become perhaps the biggest holiday classic on television.

 “It became part of everybody’s Christmas holidays,” Mendelson told The Los Angeles Times in 2015.
 “It was just passed on from generation to generation. … We got this huge initial audience and never lost them.”